oxsecurity/megalinter/docs/descriptors/python_mypy.md

 Optional static typing checks for python

-If you don't use python static typing, you should disable this linter by adding `- PYTHON_BANDIT` in `DISABLE_LINTERS` variable in your `.mega-linter.yml` config file
+If you don't use python static typing, you should disable this linter by adding `PYTHON_MYPY` in `DISABLE_LINTERS` variable in your `.mega-linter.yml` config file

 ## mypy documentation